 This post “for students” is inspired by my original post on this topic with the same title. https://joshoffthepress.com/2019/02/25/who-are-you-going-to-be-spending-the-most-time-with-in-2017/

-As an Educator and future Secondary School Social Studies Teacher, I want some of my writings to be shared among my readers’ children, and help inspire our kids to reach their greatest heights.
+As an Educator in a high school setting, I want some of my writings to be shared among my readers’ children, and help inspire our kids to reach their greatest heights.
 After-all, it takes a village!

-From listening to a number of excellent Podcasts this past year, one–The Tim Ferriss Show; http://fourhourworkweek.com/podcast/, a few of his lessons stuck with me in particular that I’d like to share with my students.
+From listening to a number of excellent Podcasts over the years, one–The Tim Ferriss Show; http://fourhourworkweek.com/podcast/, a few of his lessons stuck with me in particular that I’d like to share with my students.

 My biggest take away (in my own words) – “You are basically the average of the 5 friends/classmates you spend the most time with”.
 In other words, the friends/classmates you spend the most time with, influence you the most.
 Choose wisely!